 Be swept away by the culture and elegance of Japan on this exclusive honeymoon holiday.
-Enjoy a mix of private guided tours, incredible cultural encounters and indulgent meals while traveling from Tokyo to Mt Fuji and Kyoto then relax with a relaxing, romantic beach stay on Ishigaki Island.
+Enjoy a mix of private guided tours, incredible cultural encounters and indulgent meals while traveling from Tokyo to Kanazawa and Kyoto.
+As an option, choose to relax with a romantic beach stay on Miyako Island or indulge in the fantastic food and beautiful landscapes of Hokkaido.

-Upon arrival to Tokyo’s airport, our representative will be waiting to assist with transport to Peninsula Tokyo via private vehicle.
+Upon arrival to Tokyo’s airport, our representative will be waiting to assist with transport to Tokyo Hotel via private vehicle.

 After the check-in, the rest of the day is at leisure.

-Overnight in Tokyo at Mandarin Oriental 5 Stars (Deluxe)
+Overnight in Tokyo at The Fairmont 6 Stars (Super Deluxe)

 Inclusions: